ni/measurement-plugin-packager-labview/README.md

 ### Builder tool for LabVIEW

-A measurement plug-in in LabVIEW comes with two build specifications, one is PPL for the measurement UI, and the other is EXE for the measurement logic.
-The measurement EXE build specification has post-build action VI, which makes the creation of an installer or package difficult for the users.
-The measurement builder tool solves the problem by providing an easy way to build measurement plug-in service as an NI package.
+A LabVIEW measurement plug-in comes with two build specifications: a PPL for the measurement UI, and an EXE for the measurement logic.
+The measurement EXE build specification has a post-build action VI, which makes the installer or package creation difficult for the users.
+The measurement builder tool solves this problem by providing an easy way to build measurement plug-ins as NI packages.

 ## Software Dependencies